Wallack's Theatre: Wallack's Theatre, 1861–81

+In 1871 Lester Wallack brought the English scenic designer Joseph Clare to New York to become his company's resident designer.
+Theatre historian Gerald Bordman stated that Clare's work for Wallack gained Clare "the reputation of possibly the finest set designer in America, with his settings admired for their elegance and proper sense of period".

+Germania Theatre, 1881–83

 By 1881, shrinking audiences prompted Wallack to seek, once again, a new location farther north, where most of the theaters were located by that time.
 In February, he leased the corner of 30th Street and Broadway and agreed to sell his lease on number 844 to Adolph Neuendorff, the conductor-composer whose German-language Germania Theatre company had been playing in Tammany Hall since 1873.
 On July 2, Wallack's company closed its last season at the old house with The World.
 On September 15 Neuendorff opened at 844, renamed Germania Theatre, with a festive program, but the move proved disastrous.
 By early 1883, he was bankrupt, and sold the theater back to Lester Wallack, who renamed it the Star Theatre and reopened it on March 26 with an engagement by a company headed by Boucicault presenting several of his plays.

+Star Theatre, 1883–1901

+1883–87

 That summer Wallack announced the house would be devoted to touring companies exclusively; it was extensively redecorated and the stage rebuilt with traps and built-in platforms.
 The new season opened August 27 with Lawrence Barrett's production of Francesca da Rimini, by George H. Boker.
 Henry Irving's Lyceum Theatre stock company of London (whose leading lady was Ellen Terry) opened its first American tour at the Star on October 29.
 The New York Times published an investigation of ticket speculation, a subject of public complaint, and its connection to theater managements, beginning December 13, with an article spotlighting the Star Theatre and Theodore Moss.
 Edwin Booth appeared for a month in December and January.

 Over the next several years, there appeared such stars as Joseph Jefferson, E. H. Sothern, Fanny Janauschek, John Edward McCullough, Johnston Forbes–Robertson, William E. Sheridan, Helena Modjeska, Maurice Barrymore, Anna Judic, Fanny Davenport, Henry Miller, Frederick Mitterwurzer (a German star, supported by a German-language company), Mr.and Mrs. William J. Florence, Stuart Robson, William H. Crane, Mary Anderson, Sarah Bernhardt, and Wilson Barrett, many of whom had multiple engagements, as did Boucicault, Lawrence Barrett, Irving, and Booth.
 The McCaull Comic Opera Company had a multi-week run in 1885–86 and another in 1886–87.